 Each has its pros and cons – beer gardens are great, but will probably set you back about ¥4,000 to ¥5,000 for an evening.
 Convenience stores, on the other hand, are a lot cheaper…but you’ll find yourself either standing on a street corner or having to move to a nearby park.
 While there is nothing wrong with either alternative, there is another option that is both cheaper than a beer garden and more civilised than leaning against a lamp post – the convenience store with cafe style tables and seating.

 Unfortunately, these are a rare breed.
 The convenience store companies also do little to promote them, so tracking them down through one of the convenience store web sites is next to impossible.
 Through extensive research however, Tokyo Cheapo has compiled a map of such venues for your summer drinking pleasure.
-We’ve also put together our top 3 – locations so good that they are even ‘date worthy’.
+We’ve also put together our top three – locations so good that they’re even ‘date worthy’.

 1. Happy Lawson, Yamashita Koen, Yokohama

 OK, we know Yokohama isn’t Tokyo, but the location of this convenience store is stunning – right on the waterfront at the Tokyo end of Yamashita Koen.
 There aren’t any sun umbrellas, so Happy Lawson is probably best visited in the late afternoon or early evening when you’ll be able to enjoy the lights from the boats on the harbour and the Minato Mirai sky line to the north while sipping on a tall can of Asahi.